The science behind turmeric and black pepper explained

 These are the kinds of health and wellness improvements you don’t want to miss out on, especially when they can be achieved with such simple lifestyle changes!

 Of course, this is just the benefits of piperine.
 When we look at some turmeric and black pepper benefits too, you’ll be reaching for a turmeric shot in no time.
 As we’ve already discussed, piperine aids hugely in curcumin absorption, which is the powerful ingredient locked inside turmeric.
-The health benefits of turmeric are numerous, most notably its reported immune system support and anti-inflammatory properties.
+The health benefits of turmeric are numerous, most notably its reported immune system support.

 Raise your hand if you put pepper on your food, or cook with it in your recipes?
 Yeah, we thought so.
 It’s no wonder it is referred to as the King of Spices.
 Let’s take a quick look at how to take your piperine both in your diet and in turmeric and black pepper supplements, and we’ll let you decide which you’d prefer.